w3c/cg-program/transfer-considerations.md

 ### Intellectual property

-* Has the group called for [Final Specification](https://www.w3.org/community/about/process/final/) commitments?
+* Does the group plan to call for [Final Specification](https://www.w3.org/community/about/process/final/) commitments (which may be useful but is not required before a transfer)?"
 * Are there any known IPR issues related to the CG Specification?
 * Are you using the IPR checker on your repos?